-One problem I had with Killing Cool is that I didn’t want to label living people as Pretenders, i.e. persons who unconsciously assume a false sense of life.
+One problem I had with writing Killing Cool is that I didn’t want to label living people as Pretenders, i.e. persons who unconsciously assume a false sense of life.
+I don’t think it’s nice to label people.
 I also did not want to open myself up to charges of libel.
-So what I did was to comment exclusively on dead public figures, like Ronald Reagan and fictional ones like Jem and Scout Finch.
+So what I did was to comment almost exclusively on dead public figures, like Ronald Reagan and fictional ones like Jem and Scout Finch.
 At first I felt bad not being completely up-to-date and relevant, but later I was glad of it.
-I don’t think it’s nice to label living people.

-I have come up with a list of movie and TV characters who are Pretending a false sense of life.
-I’m not sure whether or where to include it in the book.
-I’ll share some of it here.
+I have come up with a list of movie and TV characters who are or are not Pretending a false self and sense of life.
+I didn’t want to rely too heavily on fictional examples because I wanted to make a point about the state of actual Americans.
+But I’ll share some of them here.

 Some actors specialize in playing non-Pretenders too, although the only example I can think of is Sidney Poitier.
-Perhaps Harrison Ford would count, at least post-Star Wars.
-Of the older generation, perhaps Henry Fonda would count.
+Perhaps Harrison Ford would count, at least post Star Wars.

-Sometimes you get a non-Pretender/Pretender pair of characters in the same production.
-In Tombstone Wyatt Earp wasn’t a Pretender and Doc Holliday was.
-In Deadwood Seth Bullock wasn’t and Al Swearengen was.
+Sometimes you get a Pretender/non-Pretender pair of characters in the same production.
+In Tombstone Wyatt Earp wasn’t and Doc Holliday was.
+In Deadwood Seth Bullock wasn’t and Al Swearingen was.
 It makes for an interesting dynamic.
+In both cases the Pretender is smarter than the non-Pretender and is either morally ambiguous (as in the case of Doc Holliday) or downright evil (as in the case of Al Swearingen).
 In Tombstone the non-Pretender gives hope to the Pretender.
 In Deadwood the Pretender sees through the non-Pretender in a cynical way, but also admires his moral character.

 Kurt Russell as Wyatt Earp and Val Kilmer as Doc Holliday